Our highest priority is the safety of our workforce and the communities where we operate.

 Support available also includes emergency accommodation, emergency financial help and the implementation of safety and security plans.
 These plans consider safety measures such as transport to and from work, changing location of work, setting up new phone numbers, screening/blocking calls and emails, and supporting access to legal advice.

 Safety roles at BHP

 Roles and responsibilities

-Risk and controls owners within their operated asset or region lead the evaluation and implementation of aligned risk content for their operated asset or region.
+Risk and Control owners within their operated asset or region lead the evaluation and implementation of risk content for their operated asset or region.

 Risk teams support the alignment process changes within their operated assets or regions.
 Operational leadership, as well as teams from safety analysis and improvement and HSE business partners, support the alignment process, outcomes and governance within their operated asset or region.